nuevaJ/odin-recipes/README.md

     • to know basic HTML tags.
     • to know CSS tags
+    • to know basic git functions such as commit, add, status, and push.

 (Right now I am applying css on my index page)